obartra/elreyportfolio/README.md

 compass compile
 ```

 Note that compass compilation relies on imageMagick to convert the *.png sprite to a *.jpg one (see config.rb) so it won't work unless it is installed.
-You could disable the conversion but the size of the generated sprite will probably be pretty big.
-If you do that, remove that file from the list of files to clean on the grunt process or it will be deleted on `grunt`.
+You could disable the conversion to remove the ImageMagick dependency but the size of the generated sprite will increase.
+If you do that though, remember to remove sprite.png from the list of files to clean or the grunt process will delete it.

 If the basic dependencies are met, simply run `grunt` and it should start the build process, compiling the css, generating sprites and installing npm and bower dependencies automatically.

-###Start

-Start your local server.
-If not using the GAE Launcher ( //developers.google.com/appengine/downloads ) make sure the app.yaml file is being used

 ## Structure
 - /admin